Watford: Museums

-Watford Museum, housed in a former brewery building on the Lower High Street, is home to a collection of fine art and sculpture which includes works by J. M. W. Turner, Sir Joshua Reynolds, William Blake and Jacob Epstein.
+The Museum of Watford holds a collection of fine art and sculpture which includes works by J. M. W. Turner, Sir Joshua Reynolds, William Blake and Jacob Epstein.
 The museum also hold special collections related to the Cassiobury Estate, Watford Football Club, and local heritage, as well as an archive collection of documents, printed ephemera, photographs and diaries related to Watford townsfolk, local government, nobility and businesses.
+Until 2023, it was housed in a former brewery building on the Lower High Street, but is now temporarily closed while the collection is relocated to Watford Town Hall.
+The museum is planned to reopen to the public by 2026/2027.

 The Hertfordshire Fire Museum is dedicated to the history of firefighting in the county.
-It is based in a purpose-built building at Watford Fire Station, on the same street as Watford Museum.
+It is based in a purpose-built building at Watford Fire Station.
 The Museum includes a wide range of vehicles, equipment, uniforms and archive material.

 Warner Bros.
-Studios, Leavesden is an 80-hectare film studio complex which has been used for a wide range of Hollywood film productions.
+Studios Leavesden is an 80-hectare film studio complex which has been used for a wide range of Hollywood film productions.
 Part of the site is open to the public and houses the Warner Bros.
 Studio Tour London – The Making of Harry Potter, displaying costumes and sets from the Harry Potter films which were produced at Leavesden.
 The studio complex is to the north of the borough, around 2.5 mi from the town centre, and a special shuttle bus provides a connection from Watford Junction station to the studios.